Updated June 1, 2020

-In light of the disruption to day-to-day operations due to global responses surrounding COVID-19 in recent weeks, the members of the Canadian Securities Administrators (CSA) have issued various releases designed to recognize the difficulties in proceeding with regulatory business as usual.
+In light of the disruption to day-to-day operations due to global responses surrounding COVID-19 in recent months, the members of the Canadian Securities Administrators (CSA) and the two SROs have issued various releases designed to recognize the difficulties in proceeding with regulatory business as usual.

 - Each member of the CSA has issued orders extending the implementation dates for the client focused reform amendments to National Instrument 31-103 Registration Requirements, Exemptions and Ongoing Registrant Obligations.
 The implementation date for the new requirements and expectations for managing conflicts of interest has been changed to June 30, 2021, rather than December 31, 2020 and the relationship disclosure changes will now be effective on December 31, 2021.
 Please see our article on this change here.